History of Uruguay: The Thirty-Three

 On 19 April 1825, with the support of Buenos Aires, the Thirty-Three Orientals, led by Juan Antonio Lavalleja, landed in Cisplatina.
 They reached Montevideo on 20 May.
 On 14 June, in La Florida, a provisional government was formed.
 On 25 August, the newly elected provincial assembly declared the secession of Cisplatina province from the Empire of Brazil and allegiance to the United Provinces of the Río de la Plata.
 In response, Brazil launched the Cisplatine War.

 This war ended on 27 August 1828 when Treaty of Montevideo was signed.
 After mediation by Viscount Ponsonby, a British diplomat, Brazil and Argentina agreed to recognize an independent Uruguay as a buffer state between them.
 As with Paraguay, however, Uruguayan independence was not completely guaranteed, and only the Paraguayan War secured Uruguayan independence from the territorial ambitions of its larger neighbors.
-The Constitution of 1830 was approved in September 1829 and adopted on 18 July 1830.
+The Constitution of 1830, drafted by a constituent assembly, was approved in September 1829 and adopted on 18 July 1830.